GrupoDiana/BRT-Documentation/docs/applications/settingsFile.md

 - **ListenerModels**: Specifies the listener models, identified by an ID and model type.
 The available types include `ListenerDirectHRTFConvolution`, `ListenerDirectBRIRConvolutionModel`, `ListenerAmbisonicVirtualLoudspeakersModel`, and `ListenerAmbisonicReverberantVirtualLoudspeakersModel`.
 - **EnvironmentModels**: Specifies the environment models, such as the `SDNEnvironmentModel` and the `FreeFieldEnvironmentModel`.
 - **Binaural Filters**: Specifies the binaural filter used.
 The available binaural filter model is the `SOSBinauralFilter`.
-- **ConnectSourcesTo**: Defines which models the audio sources connect to when loaded.
-Sources can be connected to either listener models or environment models.
+- **ConnectSourcesTo**: Defines the default models (listener or environment) to which audio sources are connected upon loading, unless otherwise specified.
+If, when loading a source using the [loadSoundSource](../osc/source.md#sourceloadsource) OSC command or via the ‘Sound Sources’ [section](#4-sound-sources) of this file, the models to be connected are not specified, the list defined here is used.
 - **Model2ModelConnections**: Defines how are the interconnections between the different models (environment, listening and binaural filters).
 The outputs of the `OriginID` models will be connected to the inputs of the `DestinationID` models.
 - **ConnectToListener**: Specifies how the listener models are connected to the listener.
 The output of the listener models is connected to the listener for mixing.